niecestroa/dc-property-analysis-pro/glm/README.md

 - **Price is the strongest predictor** of qualification.
 - AC, condition, grade, and ward meaningfully influence qualification.
-- Interaction terms (e.g., PRICE × AC) improve model fit.
+- Interaction terms improve model fit.
 - The final model achieves strong AUC and balanced sensitivity/specificity.
-- Visualizations reveal clear geographic and temporal patterns in pricing and qualification.
+- Visualizations reveal clear geographic and temporal patterns.
-- The model is useful for understanding qualification odds but **not** for pricing prediction (a linear model would be more appropriate for price).
+- The model is useful for understanding qualification odds but **not** for pricing prediction.

 ---

 ## **Limitations & Future Work**

-Future improvements could include:
+Future improvements include:

 - More detailed time‑series modeling
 - Sentiment analysis of neighborhoods